Aerodynamics at the Particle Level: Mechanics of fluid interaction

-Dirigibles, helium balloons and hot-air balloons utilize buoyancy lift.
+Dirigibles, helium balloons and hot-air balloons utilize buoyant lift.
 They are sometimes called aerostats because they achieve lift without movement, without a main air flow.
 They generate neither upwash or downwash as a third-law reaction to this lift.
 These devices rise due to the difference in the atmospheric pressure between top and bottom.
 This buoyant force acts naturally on everything immersed in a fluid in a gravitational field.
-It acts on us but we don't notice it because the density of our bodies is so much greater than the density of air where we live.
-Archimedes noticed this buoyant force and uttered the famous ``$E \upsilon \rho \eta \kappa \alpha $\ !''
-He knew how to measure the density of the king's crown and to test if it was pure gold.
+It acts on us but we don`t notice it because the density of our bodies is so much greater than the density of air where we live.
+Archimedes noticed this buoyant force and uttered the famous ``$E \upsilon \rho \eta \kappa \alpha $\ !`` He had discovered how to measure the density of the king\textquotesingle s crown and to test if it was pure gold.

-One might think that the buoyant force, which is due to the gravitational field, would be negligible for an airplane because the airplane's overall density is much greater than air at standard conditions.
+One might think that the buoyant force, which is due to the gravitational field, would be negligible for an airplane because the airplane\textquotesingle s overall density is much greater than air at standard conditions.
 However, see Section \ref{sec:coanda_effect} below.
-Since the buoyant force is due to the pressure differential between the top of a body and the bottom, the buoyancy can be managed by controlling these pressures.
+Since the buoyant force is due to the pressure differential between the top of a body and the bottom as well as the overall density of the balloon, the buoyancy can be managed by controlling these pressures and the density.

+In France a balloon large enough to carry cargo is called a Montgolfi\`ere after the brothers who in 1783 flew the first hot-air balloon to carry a living cargo.

+A balloon, or aerostat, consists of an envelope filled with a gas that is lighter than air, i.e. less dense.
+This gas can consist of molecules each of which is lighter than the average weight of the molecules of air or air itself that is hotter and less dense than the atmosphere surrounding the aerostat.
+The light molecules of Helium or Hydrogen are used for the former type of aerostat.